-5. Projects to optimise user experience
+5. Projects to optimise User Experience via testing

 We’re always working to improve the experience of the user.
 This is where Hotjar comes in, a heat mapping tool that the development team has been using to analyse user behaviour.
 Combined with exit intent surveys, which were developed in-house, the team has been gaining invaluable insights into the end-to-end experience of the user.